 LSAT Essay Scoring

 Another change pertains to the LSAT essay, which has traditionally been unscored.
 Law schools typically don’t assign much weight to the essay.
 However, most applicants still complete it as part of the exam.
-Moving forward, the essay prompt will resemble that of the mostly phased out ACT® essay, requiring test-takers to engage with presented opinions on a particular topic and construct an argument accordingly.
+Moving forward, the essay prompt will resemble that of the mostly phased out ACT® essay, which requires test-takers to engage with presented opinions on a particular topic and construct an argument accordingly.
 Despite speculation within the LSAT community, the essay portion being scored in the future is still unlikely.
 However, there are indications from LSAT officials that scoring may be implemented down the line.
 Potentially as soon as August of 2025.